“Champagne wishes and caviar dreams.” This was the closing line of every episode of “Lifestyles of the Rich and Famous,” with host Robin Leach.

 This means no silver, no stainless, no metal bowl of any kind.

-You can choose a beautiful or simple glass bowl which you’ll fill with ice.
+You can choose a beautiful or simple glass bowl that you’ll fill with ice.

 Cubed or crushed ice is fine, but I think crushed ice is prettier.
 On that bed of ice, you’ll have a smaller glass bowl that holds the caviar.